nedbat/byterun/README.rst

 support bytecode for more Pythons, and to be able to run bytecode across different versions of Python.
-Specifically, you can't rely on Python's `dis <https://docs.python.org/3/library/dis.html>`_ module if you expect to expect to run a bytecode other than the bytecode that the interpreter is running, or run newer "wordcode" bytecode on a "byte"-oriented byteocde, or vice versa.
+Specifically, you can't rely on Python's `dis <https://docs.python.org/3/library/dis.html>`_ module if you expect to run a bytecode other than the bytecode that the interpreter is running, or run newer "wordcode" bytecode on a "byte"-oriented byteocde, or vice versa.

 In contrast, *x-python* there is a clear distinction between the